Nafta7/the-pod/README.md

 ## Overview

-> #### "Astronomy Picture of the Day (APOD) is a website provided by NASA.
+> #### "Astronomy Picture of the Day ([APOD](https://apod.nasa.gov)) is a website provided by NASA.
 Each day a different image or photograph of our universe is featured, along with a brief explanation written by a professional astronomer."
 >[Wikipedia](https://en.wikipedia.org/wiki/Astronomy_Picture_of_the_Day)

- **The Pod** is a reimagining of the APOD using modern technology.
+ **The Pod** is a reimagining of the APOD UI using modern technology.

 ## Features